wp-plugins/wizscriber-video-scribing-banner-ads/readme.txt

 - Enable clickable link at the end of the video
 - Enter seconds when you want the video start playing.
 - Specify where you want wizScriber appear.
+- You can add unlimited messages
+- You can use it on more than one page or post

-Just copy [wizScribe] and paste it in the page or post you want it to appear.
+Just copy the schortcode and paste it on the pages or posts you want it to appear.

-What's in the next free version?

-- Ability to create multiple ad campaigns.
-- Add unlimited advertising messages/slides.
-- And many more.

 = Learn More About wizMotions  =